Get exclusive member benefits & effect social change. Join Today

-Other complications include emphysema and a bone infection called osteomyelitis.
+Other complications include emphysema, and a serious bone infection called osteomyelitis.

 Symptoms of pulmonary actinomycosis are similar to those of other conditions.
 Therefore, your doctor might have to perform several tests to confirm the diagnosis.
-These include:
+These include the following.

 Penicillin is the most common antibiotic treatment.
 It’s usually given as injections for two to six weeks.
 Then oral penicillin is used for six to 12 months.
 It can take up to 18 months of treatment for a cure.

-If you’re allergic to penicillin, your doctor might prescribe other antibiotics like tetracycline or clindamycin.
+If you’re allergic to penicillin, your doctor will prescribe alternate antibiotics like tetracycline or clindamycin.